Best Softshell Jackets of 2024/25

 Read why

-Arc'teryx Gamma Hoody all-around outdoor use DWR treatment 545 g 2 handwamrest, 1 chest
+Arc'teryx Gamma Hoody All-around outdoor use DWR treatment 545 g 2 handwamrest, 1 chest

 WOMEN'S SOFTSHELL TREELINE AWARD BEST FOR WATERPROOFING WEIGHT # OF POCKETS